Neueda-Learning/107-GodsPlan-1/prompt_files/currency_conversion_guidelines.md

   if avoidable (acceptable to allow at most one duplicate call under race conditions — not worth over-engineering for a training system).

-## 10. What NOT to build for this training project
+## 10. What NOT to build for this project

 - Do not implement live rate streaming/websockets — polling with a short cache TTL is sufficient and far simpler to demo.